AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-disable.md

     This command can't be canceled.

     USE <Stretch-enabled database name>;
     GO
     ALTER TABLE <Stretch-enabled table name>
        SET ( REMOTE_DATA_ARCHIVE ( MIGRATION_STATE = INBOUND ) ) ;
     GO

+    >   [!NOTE]
-    >   [AZURE.NOTE] Copying the remote data for the table from Azure back to SQL Server incurs data transfer costs.
+    > Copying the remote data for the table from Azure back to SQL Server incurs data transfer costs.
 For more info, see [Data Transfers Pricing Details](https://azure.microsoft.com/pricing/details/data-transfers/).

 -   To disable Stretch for a table and abandon the remote data, run the following command.

+    ```tsql
     ALTER TABLE <table_name>
        SET ( REMOTE_DATA_ARCHIVE = OFF_WITHOUT_DATA_RECOVERY ( MIGRATION_STATE = PAUSED ) ) ;
+    ```

+>   [!NOTE]
->   [AZURE.NOTE] Disabling Stretch Database for a table does not delete the remote data or the remote table.
+> Disabling Stretch Database for a table does not delete the remote data or the remote table.
 If you want to delete the remote table, you have to drop it by using the Azure management portal.
 The remote table continues to incur Azure costs until you delete it.
-For more info, see [SQL Server Stretch Database Pricing](/pricing/details/sql-server-stretch-database/).
+For more info, see [SQL Server Stretch Database Pricing](https://www.azure.cn/pricing/details/sql-server-stretch-database/).

 ## Disable Stretch Database for a database
 Before you can disable Stretch Database for a database, you have to disable Stretch Database on the individual Stretch\-enabled tables in the database.